-“That cannot be,” he said, “for you were born into a lower class of life.”
+“That cannot be,” her friend Tei-ha said, “for you were born into this caste system.”

-“I would just like to dance, like the higher class.”
+“I would just like to dance,” she said, “like the higher class.”

 “They would only see you for what you are.”

-She hung her head low and refused to look the others of her class in the eye.
+Chisana-ha hung her head low and refused to look at others in the eye.

-“You must drink, this summer heat will scorch you alive,” her friend said.
+“You must drink.
+This summer heat will scorch you alive,” said Tei-ha.

-When dehydration finally prevailed, she fell and hit the ground.
+When dehydration prevailed, her crepe-thin body fell and hit the ground.
 The lack of water, the hard hit, and the sun beating down sent a strange euphoria through her limbs.
-Before she could enjoy this new sensation, a gang of teenagers on skateboards began to pass.
+Before she was able to enjoy this new sensation, a gang of teenagers on skateboards began to pass.

 “This is how the skateboard move is done,” said one kid and kicked her as he passed.
 All his friends cheered and laughed.

-It was until evening that she had enough strength to move.
-She let the wind do the majority of the work.
+It wasn’t until evening that she had enough strength to move.
+She allowed the wind do the majority of the work.
 It pushed her this way and that way.
-And she noticed, the more she let go of all those comments about being born into the lower class of life, the lighter she felt.
+And she noticed, the more she let go of all Tei-ha’s comments, the lighter she felt.

-She began to do somersaults through the streets and improvised pirouettes with anyone passing by.
+She began somersaulting through the streets and improvised pirouettes with anyone passing by.
 She never felt so free.
 She felt like a dancing queen.
 Some brushed her off, others pretended not to see her at all.

-For the first time she touched the soil that gave her life and decided to lie down on a soft lawn of a stranger’s home.
-She fell fast asleep staring up at the stars.
-As daylight approached, she allowed her back to soak up the morning dew around her.
+For the first time, she touched the soil that gave her life and decided to lie down on a soft lawn of a stranger’s home.
+She fell asleep staring at the stars.
+As daylight approached, her back soaked up the morning dew around her.
 She let ants crawl on her and passing dogs sniff her.
-Those of the higher branches of life looked down on her and shook their heads that she had wasted her youth.
+She giggled from being so close to nature.
+Those of the higher branches of life looked down on her.
+Some shook their heads that she had wasted her youth.
 They figured she had gone mad.

-The caretaker of the lawn approached and batted her with his broom, pushing her out into the street, as if she was useless garbage.
+The caretaker of the lawn approached and batted her with his broom, pushing her out into the street, as if she were useless garbage.

 She spent the new day alone in a corner, until a mighty wind shook her skin and forced her out.
-She decided not to go with the wind, but to ride the wind.
+The wind, she decided, would be both her chariot and charioteer.

 “Take me wherever,” she commanded.

-A few nights later, her friend was still in his same old spot, reminding others of their lower level of life.
-Then he thought he saw her out of the corner of his eye.
-He stretched his neck to see if it was her.
-And indeed, it was.
-A long web twirled her, delicately held her and swayed her.
-She glowed under the moonlight.
-She looked like a dancing queen.
-She had done it: she was experiencing the dance of life while staying true to exactly what she was, a simple leaf.
+A few nights later, Tie-ha was still in her same old spot, reminding others of lower-level-of-life-protocols.
+Then, she was sure her eyes were fooling her, because she saw Chisana-ha.
+She stretched her neck to see if it truly was her.
+And indeed, it was Chisana-ha.
+She was moving, glowing, under the moonlight.
+She had done it: she was experiencing the dance of life while staying true to exactly who and what she was, a little leaf.

-He just stared at her.
-It was all that he could do, as he, too, was only just a leaf, living his life on a lower branch of a Japanese Maple tree.
+Tei-ha could not look away.
+She was mesmerized.
+As she, too, was just a low leaf, living her life on the branch of a Japanese Maple tree.

-She was right, there was beauty in watching cobwebs gently trap, hold and sway a wind-blown leaf.
+Chisana-ha was right, there was beauty in cobwebs that gently trap, hold, and sway a wind-blown leaf.